balqui/prefscript/docs/doc.md

 <!---

-Make sure some example scripts become available.

-On Windows it will be also
-possible to launch a minimal GUI hopefully in the near future.

 Test whether it brought in pytokr and cantorpairs in an importable form, also if pytokr wasn't there and maybe now is, stand-alone.

-Think how to avoid the no-main pragma complaint upon importing.

 Mention somewhere that repeated consistent definitions are ignored.